-Value Stream Mapping (VSM) for Cross-Functional Awareness
+Value Stream Mapping: Cross-Functional Visualization

-Value Stream Mapping (VSM) for Cross-Functional Awareness is adopted from Lean methodology and is a fundamental lean practice that involves diagraming a value stream, which includes all the actions (value-creating and nonvalue-creating) needed to move a product or service from input to output, including the material and information flow.
 It is a visual tool that displays all critical steps in a specific process and easily quantifies the time and volume taken at each stage.
 The primary purpose of value stream mapping is to analyze, design, and manage the flow of materials and information required to bring a product to a customer.
 It helps visualize the flow of work across all processes, identify waste, and provides a common language for discussing the process.
 Value stream mapping is widely used in lean manufacturing but has been proven effective in any industry.
 The current-state map enables everyone involved in the value stream to visualize a shared understanding of how each step in the process delivers value to the customer, including the material and information, and identify areas of improvement.
 The future-state map creates a shared understanding of how the process will work once improvements are made, serving as a roadmap of improvements.

 Value Stream Mapping Implementation Considerations